AIBlackBelt/Multilayer-perceptron-python-implementation-from-scratch.-Online-learning-version-/README.md

 The folder "Data" contains all the training data (trainingset.csv) and test data (testset.csv),the data was scaled for both configs.
 The target variable for both training and testing sets (trainingpredictedvariable.csv) and (testpredictedvariable.csv) are stored seperately in another file.
 The "airfoil_self_noise.csv" shows the raw form of data, "processed_data.csv" shows the scaled data, the rest of the file presents a subset of data (training and testing).

 The implementation is done from scratch, therefore you will need to rebuild everything or just adapt it to your specific task.
-You need to have a clear understanding of Feed-Forward neural networks, because you will need to handle everything manually. you will need to handle everything manually, therefore a clear understanding of Feed-Forward neural networks is required in order to avoid concept-related mistakes.
+You will need to handle everything manually, therefore a clear understanding of Feed-Forward neural networks is required in order to avoid concept-related mistakes.

-The jupyter notebook "Dataprocessing.py" presents the pipeline that was made to clean the data received from the ML repo,

 run the file init.py, the program will come up with the empirical error after the learning process, don't hesitate to control the epoch parameter, and learning rate.